 Complications of glomerulonephritis can include:

 - Chronic kidney disease - may develop due to damage to the glomeruli.
 This can cause various symptoms and, in some cases, can progress to end-stage kidney disease.
-See separate leaflets called Chronic Kidney Disease and Mild-to-moderate Chronic Kidney Disease for more details.
+See the separate leaflet called Chronic Kidney Disease for more details.

 How is glomerulonephritis diagnosed?

 Various investigations may be suggested if glomerulonephritis is suspected.
 These may include: